Danny Thomas: The Danny Thomas Hour

-The Danny Thomas Hour is an American anthology television series that was broadcast on NBC during the 1967–1968 television season.
+The Danny Thomas Hour was an American anthology television series that was broadcast on NBC during the 1967–1968 television season.

 Producer

-Thomas became a successful television producer (with Sheldon Leonard and Aaron Spelling among his partners) of The Dick Van Dyke Show, The Andy Griffith Show, That Girl and The Mod Squad.
+Thomas became a successful television producer (with Sheldon Leonard and Aaron Spelling among his partners) of The Dick Van Dyke Show, The Andy Griffith Show, That Girl, and The Mod Squad.
 Thomas also produced three series for Walter Brennan: The Real McCoys, The Tycoon, and The Guns of Will Sonnett on ABC during the late 1950s and 1960s.
 Thomas often appeared in cameos on shows he produced, including his portrayal of the tuxedoed, droll alien Kolak, from the planet Twilo, in the Dick Van Dyke Show science-fiction spoof, "It May Look Like a Walnut".

 Thomas was responsible for Mary Tyler Moore's first "big break" in acting.
 In 1961, Carl Reiner cast her in The Dick Van Dyke Show after Thomas personally recommended Moore.
-He had remembered her as "the girl with three names" whom he had turned down earlier, but rediscovered her after a lengthy search through photos and records.
+Reiner had remembered her as "the girl with three names" whom he had turned down earlier, but rediscovered her after a lengthy search through photos and records.

 Return to television

-In the early 1970s, Thomas reunited most of his second Daddy cast (Marjorie Lord, Rusty Hamer, and Angela Cartwright) for a short-lived update of the show, Make Room for Granddaddy.
+In the early 1970s, Thomas reunited most of his second Daddy cast (Marjorie Lord, Rusty Hamer, and Angela Cartwright) for a short-lived update of the show Make Room for Granddaddy.
 Premised around Danny and Kathy Williams caring for their grandson by daughter Terry, who was away with her husband who was serving in the Military, and stationed in Japan, the show lasted one season.

 By the mid-1970s, Thomas' son Tony had become an accomplished television producer.
 Tony, along with Paul Junger Witt, formed Witt/Thomas Productions in 1975, and was responsible for his father's next three (and ultimately final) starring vehicles.
-Thomas returned to series TV in the NBC sitcom, The Practice, from January 1976 to January 1977, and after that I'm a Big Girl Now, which aired on ABC from 1980 to 1981.
+Thomas returned to series TV in the NBC sitcom The Practice, airing from January 1976 to January 1977.
+Subsequently, he co-starred in I'm a Big Girl Now, which aired on ABC from 1980 to 1981.

-Thomas was guest of honor in The Dean Martin Celebrity Roast that aired December 15, 1976, on NBC.
-He guest-starred in "In Full Command," the March 18, 1978, series finale of the long-running detective drama Kojak, as a corrupt superior officer in the police department, in an episode directed by series star Telly Savalas.
-He also appeared in the 1988 TV movie Side by Side, opposite Milton Berle and Sid Caesar.
+Thomas was guest of honor in The Dean Martin Celebrity Roast that aired on December 15, 1976, on NBC.
+He guest-starred in "In Full Command" (S05 E22), the March 18, 1978, series finale of the long-running detective drama Kojak, as a corrupt superior officer in the police department, in an episode directed by series star Telly Savalas.
+He also appeared in the TV movie Side by Side (1988), opposite Milton Berle and Sid Caesar.

 The last series in which Thomas was a headlining star was One Big Family, which aired in syndication during the 1986–1987 season.
 The situation comedy's premise was set around a semi-retired comedian whose grandchildren were orphaned after their parents were killed in a car accident.